ushareng/ushareng/README.md

 -->
 Usha currently heads the data science research at Exa Protocol and she is the World’s first women triple Kaggle Grandmaster .She specializes in Deep Learning and Probabilistic Graphical Models and was also one of the judges of Tiger Graph “ Graph for all - Million Dollar Challenge” in 2022 and the judge for Intel oneAPI Hackathon organized by Intel software in 2022 .

-She is ranked as top ten Data Scientists in India for the year 2020 by Analytics India Magazine , ranked as top ten women data scientists by Analytics Insight magazine for 2021 and also ranked as top 150 AI Leaders and Influencers by 3AI magazine.
+She is ranked as top ten Data Scientists in India for the year 2020 by Analytics India Magazine , ranked as top ten women data scientists by Analytics Insight magazine for 2021 , ranked as top ten women in technology in 2022 by REVA university and also ranked as top 150 AI Leaders and Influencers by 3AI magazine.
+She recently won the women in tech award from Hindustan Times' She Slays awards 2023.

 She organized NeuroAI which is India’s first-ever research symposium in the interface of Neuroscience and Data Science.
 She also organized the Neurodiversity India Summit which is India’s first ever conference in Neurodiversity .